python-lapidary/lapidary/docs/usage/operation.md

     pass
 ```

-The type (here `Cat`) must be either a supported scalar value (str, int, float, date, datetime, or UUID) or a Pydantic model.
+The parameter type, such as Cat in this example, should be a basic scalar (e.g., str, int, float, date, datetime, UUID)
+or a Pydantic model, to facilitate proper serialization.

-Calling this method will result in making a HTTP request with header `Content-Type: application/json` and the `cat` object serialized with Pydantics `BaseModel.model_dump_json()` as the request body.
+Invoking this method constructs a POST request with Content-Type: application/json header.
+The cat object is serialized
+to JSON using Pydantic's BaseModel.model_dump_json() and included in the body of the request.

 ## Return type

-The `Responses` annotation maps `status code` template and `Content-Type` response header to a type.
+The Responses annotation plays a crucial role in mapping HTTP status codes and Content-Type headers to specific return
+types.
+This mechanism allows developers to define how responses are parsed and returned with high precision.

-Note that the return type or types are mentioned in two places:
+The return type is specified in two essential places:

-The first time in the top Annotated, it declares the return type of the method.
-It can be a Union type if the operation returns differently structured response bodies.

-The second time is inside of responses.
-It tells Lapidary what type to use to process the response body when the response has a matching HTTP status code and content type.
+1. At the method signature level - The declared return type here should reflect the expected successful response
+   structure.
+It can be a single type or a Union of types, accommodating various potential non-error response bodies.

+2. Within the Responses annotation - This details the specific type or types to be used for parsing the response body,
+   contingent upon the response's HTTP status code and content type matching those specified.

+!!!
+Note

+    The type hint in the method's annotation must match the response types specified within the Responses() annotation, excluding exception types.
+For details on how to handle exception types, see the next section.

+Example:

 ```python
 @get('/cat')